croct-tech/plug-js/docs/quick-start.md

 ## Introduction

-You may have already experienced a situation where someone with a marketing or product role wanted to provide a personalized experience for a particular audience, but that never got off the ground because it turned out to be much more complicated than expected.
+You may have already experienced a situation where someone from the marketing or product team wanted to provide a personalized experience for a particular audience, but that never got off the ground because it turned out to be much more complicated than expected.